 AI and customer relations

-AI indeed allows improve and personalize the customer experience, by offering services accessible 24/7, advice adapted to the needs and preferences of each client, as well as rapid and effective solutions to the problems encountered.
+AI makes it possible to improve and personalise the customer experienceThis is achieved by offering services that are accessible 24/7, advice tailored to the needs and preferences of each customer, and fast, effective solutions to any problems encountered.

-Using AI, businesses can optimize their internal processes by detecting opportunities and risks, and helping employees make the best decisions, with optimized quality of service and relationships.
-It is thus possible:
+Thanks to AI, companies can optimize their internal processes by detecting opportunities and risks, and helping employees to make the best decisions, while optimising the quality of service and relationships.
+This makes it possible to :

 Example